Dominik-bien/StudentDiary/README.md

 # StudentDiary
-This my firstAppliaction to management students
+This is my first appliacion writing on WindowsForms to management students Diary